RickStrahl/BlogPosts/2019-04/Creating-a-custom-HttpInterceptor-to-handle-withCredentials/CreatingACustomHttpinterceptorToHandleWithcredentials.md

 ![](intercept.jpg)

-Been back at doing some Angular stuff after a long hiatus and I'm writing up a few issues that I ran into while updating some older projects over the last couple of days, and writing down the resolutions for my own future reference in a few short posts.
+Been back at doing some Angular stuff after a long hiatus and I'm writing up a few issues that I ran into while updating some older projects over the last couple of days.
+I'm writing down the resolutions for my own future reference in a few short posts.

 For this post, I needed to **create and hook up a custom HttpInterceptor in Angular 6**.
-There's lots of information from previous versions of Angular, but with the new HTTP subsystem in Angular 6, things changed once again so things work a little bit differently.
+There's lots of information from previous versions of Angular, but with the new HTTP subsystem in Angular 6, things changed once again so things work a little bit differently and that was one of the things that broke authentication in my application.

 ##AD##